MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Format-Hex.md

 ### -Path

-Specifies an array of paths to files.
-To specify multiple files, separate the paths with a comma.
-Use a dot, backslash (`.\`) to specify the current location.
-Use the wildcard character (`*`) to specify all the items in the current location.
-The `Format-Hex` cmdlet returns a hexadecimal representation of the items specified by the **Path** parameter.
+Specifies the path to files.
+Use a dot (`.`) to specify the current location.
+The wildcard character (`*`) is accepted and can be used to specify all the items in a location.
+If the **Path** parameter includes escape characters, enclose the path in single quotation marks.
+To specify multiple paths to files, separate the paths with a comma.

 ```yaml
 Type: String[]